HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Description
 LZO is a portable lossless data compression library written in ANSI C.
 Reliable and thoroughly tested.
-High adoption - each second terrabytes of data are compressed by LZO.
-No bugs since the first release back in 1996.
+High adoption - each second, terabytes of data are compressed by LZO.
+There have been no bugs since the first release back in 1996.
 Offers pretty fast compression and *extremely* fast decompression.
 Includes slower compression levels achieving a quite competitive compression ratio while still decompressing at this very high speed.
 Distributed under the terms of the GNU General Public License (GPL v2+).
 Commercial licenses are available on request.